-More Than 2,000 Duquesne Light Customers Without Power In Millvale, Shaler
+Service Restored After More Than 2,000 Duquesne Light Customers Experience Outages

 Follow KDKA-TV: Facebook | Twitter

-MILLVALE (KDKA) — More than 2,000 Duquesne Light customers were without power Sunday night in the area of Millvale and Shaler Township.
+MILLVALE (KDKA) — More than 2,000 Duquesne Light customers were without power for more than an hour Sunday night in the North Hills.

 Customers began reporting the outages around 10 p.m.